consistent-milk12/docs-md/generated_docs/object/read/elf/index.md

 - `fn link(&self, endian: <Self as >::Endian) -> SectionIndex`

   Get the `sh_link` field as a section index.

+  This may return a null section index, and does not check for validity.

 - `fn has_info_link(&self, endian: <Self as >::Endian) -> bool`